lourd/react-google-sheet/README.md

 | id       | `string` | yes      | The id of the spreadsheet             |
 | range    | `string` | yes      | The range of cells in the spreadsheet |

-Ths component handles getting the Google client from context and using to to request the data from the Sheets API.
+Ths component handles getting the Google client from context and using it to request the data from the Sheets API.
 See an example of this component used in [DynamicSpreadsheet.js](./example/src/DynamicSpreadsheet.js#L21-L33)